-Your bridesmaids aren't there just to assist with the planning process and help you decide between a lace mermaid or satin A-line.
+Your bridal party isn't there just to assist with the planning process and help you decide between a lace mermaid or satin A-line.
 They're also there to support you.
-Remember, you picked these girls for a reason.
+Remember, you picked them for a reason.
 Use them when you need them most.
 "Utilize your bridal party to calm you," says Brateman.
 "Seek out the one person who is a calming presence to talk to instead of keeping it alive in your head.
 I call this expressing your feelings and then disposing of them."

 And find a way to laugh with them!
 She adds that laughter is the best way to interrupt anxiety.